Try for free

 Frequently Asked Questions

 Depends on the gap.
-Birch for cross-platform automation rules.
-Scalemate for bulk ad launches, campaign auto-optimization, and multi-platform ad operations.
+Scalemate for bulk ad launches, campaign auto-optimization, and multi-platform ad operations across Meta and TikTok.
 Triple Whale or Supermetrics for reporting.
-Each one addresses a different Madgicx limitation.
+Each tool addresses a different Madgicx limitation.

 $99/mo for up to $2,500 spend, scaling to $329/mo at $20–30K.
 Quarterly and annual billing cut costs ~20–30%.
 Add-ons: Tracking Pro $49/mo per account, extra accounts $9/mo each.

 Yes.
-Madgicx for the intelligence layer — optimization, creative scoring, AI audiences on Meta.
-Scalemate for the execution layer — bulk launches from templates, Drive sync, campaign management on Meta and TikTok.
+Madgicx handles the intelligence layer: optimization, creative scoring, AI audiences on Meta.
+Scalemate handles the execution layer: bulk launches from templates, Drive sync, campaign management on Meta and TikTok.
 Different workflows, no conflict.

 Scale your ad launches today